Blue Division: Formation

 The German invasion of the Soviet Union led to renewed interest in participating in what Spanish officials saw as an "anti-communist crusade".
 Within hours of the invasion on 22 June 1941, Foreign Minister Ramón Serrano Suñer first proposed to Franco the idea of a Spanish contribution, publicly declaring the Soviet Union guilty of the Spanish Civil War.
 Senior officers of the Spanish Army supported the proposal.
 Franco soon agreed to the proposal, directing that the Spanish Army should unofficially co-ordinate the formation of the unit.
 Although disappointed that Spain had not declared war on the Soviet Union, the German regime accepted the Spanish offer on 24 June 1941.
 Franco struggled to balance the demands of the Spanish Army and Falangist factions, both of which attempted to influence the new unit, himself siding with the former.

 Recruitment began on 27 June 1941 and 18,373 men had volunteered by 2 July 1941 from within the Spanish Army and Falangist movement.
 Fifty per cent of officers and NCOs were professional soldiers given leave from the Spanish Army, including many veterans of the Spanish Civil War.
 The division was made up mainly of Falangist volunteers and almost a fifth of early volunteers were students.
-Additionally, the division was compromised of a small amount of White émigrés from Spain.
+Additionally, the division contained a small number of White émigrés from Spain.
 General Agustín Muñoz Grandes was assigned to lead the volunteers.
 Because the soldiers could not use official Spanish Army uniforms, they adopted a symbolic uniform comprising the red berets of the Carlists, the khaki trousers of the Spanish Legion, and the blue shirts of the Falangists—hence the nickname "Blue Division."
-This uniform was used only while on leave in Spain; in the field, soldiers wore the German Army field grey uniform (Feldgrau) with a shield on the upper right sleeve bearing the word "España" and the Nationalist Spanish national colours.
+This uniform was used only while on leave in Spain; in the field, soldiers wore the German Army field grey uniform (Feldgrau) with a shield on the upper right sleeve bearing the word "España" (Spanish for "Spain") and the Nationalist Spanish national colours.